History of English Literature | Anglo-Saxon to Modern Era

 The Age of Dryden (1660-1700)

 The second name of Age of Dryden is the Restoration Age because of the restoration of monarchy in England.
 This era started when Charles II returned to the throne.
 Because people had spent a lot of time restricted in Puritan period, after it there was an immense reaction against it.
 Moderation and decency started dissipating.
 Faithlessness, betrayal and recklessness became fashionable, and the people who still had some goodness were laughed at.
 All of this had a definite impact on literature of the Restoration era.
 Literature became intellectual rather than imaginative or emotional.
-Though it was often brilliant, it was hard and insensitive.
+Though it was often brilliant, it was a bit hard and insensitive.
 Even poetry became prosaic and was lacking imagination.
 Examples of which include Sodom from Earl of Rochester, The Country Wife by William Wycherley, Two Treatises on Government by Locke, etc.

 Apart from this, there were still people like Dryden who saved this era.
 Dryden was the main influential poet, literary critic, translator, and playwright who represented this period.
 His most prominent work is the mock-heroic MacFlecknoe.
-More works from him include the two great doctrinal poems, Religio Laid and The Hind and the Panther, Love Triumphant or Nature Will Prevail, The Wild Gallant, etc. Other notable writers from this time are John Bunyan, Edmund Waller, Sir John Denham, Samuel Butler, Jeremy Collier, John Gay, and others.
-Prominent works from this time include Hudibras, The Wild Gallant, Grace Abounding, The Pilgrim’s Progress, The Life and Death of Mr. Badman, The Holy War, etc. John Milton published his most appreciated piece of writing Paradise Lost during this era.
+More works from him include the two great doctrinal poems, Religio Laid and The Hind and the Panther, Love Triumphant or Nature Will Prevail, The Wild Gallant, etc. Other notable writers from this time are John Bunyan, Edmund Waller, Sir John Denham, Samuel Butler, Jeremy Collier, John Gay, etc. Prominent works from this time include Hudibras, The Wild Gallant, Grace Abounding, The Pilgrim’s Progress, The Life and Death of Mr. Badman, The Holy War, etc. John Milton published his most appreciated piece of writing Paradise Lost during this era.

-The Age of Pope or Augustan literature (170–1750)
+The Age of Pope or Augustan Literature (170–1750)

 Alexander Pope is the most prominent poet of this era and that is why it is The Age of Pope.
 It also has the name of “the Age of Enlightenment” or “Age of Reason” as judgement of everything was on rational and scientific grounds.
-Moderation was standard behavior, and anything extravagant was not very acceptable.
+Moderation was standard behaviour, and anything extravagant was not very acceptable.
 The writers of this age stayed close to the style of ancient writers, and that for them was good writing.
 This era was also the Classical Age of poetry.
 It was poetry of criticism and argument.
 Writers wrote it for the interest of society and there was no use of imagination or love of nature expressed.
 However, as the era progressed, great poets like Pope came forward and wrote everlasting poems.
 Examples of which are, The melancholy of James Thomson, ‘The Seasons’ Edward Young’s ‘Night Thoughts’.
 Mock-heroic poetry was also very prominent.
-Alexander Pope’s Rape of the Lock and The Dunciad’ are still greatest examples of mock-heroic poetry.
+Alexander Pope’s ‘Rape of the Lock’ and ‘The Dunciad’ are still greatest examples of mock-heroic poetry.

 The Age of Johnson (1750-1798)

 Age of Johnson is the name of this era because of the prominent work of Samuel Johnson in this era.
 Johnson was an English writer who provided long-lasting contributions to English literature.
 He was a poet, essayist, moralist, literary critic, biographer, editor and lexicographer.
 “A Dictionary of the English Language” by Johnson was published in 1755 after nine years of writing.
 Literary people describe it as “one of the greatest single achievements of scholarship”.
-Richard Brinsley Sheridan is another name of this era who became the most prominent playwright of this time.
+Richard Brinsley Sheridan is another name of this era who went on to become the most prominent playwright of this time.
 His famous works that were instant success include The Rivals and The School for Scandal.
 Other emerging Irish authors of this age include Oliver Goldsmith and Laurence Sterne.
 Their works include The Vicar of Wakefield, The Deserted Village The Good-Natur’d Man, She Stoops to Conquer, etc. Also written in this era was Frances Burney’s Evelina, which was one of the first ‘novels of manners’.

 The genre of “sentimental novel” or “novel of sensibility” formed during this period.
 This era observes the intellectual and emotional perceptions of sensibility, sentiment, and sentimentalism.
 Sentimentalism began as a fashion in both prose and poetry fiction in the 18th century.
 That is why “The Age of Sensibility” is another name of this period.
 Most prominent sentimental novels from this age include Vicar of Wakefield, Tristram Shandy, The Man of Feeling, etc. The genre of Gothic fiction emerged too by Horace Walpole’s novel “The Castle of Otranto”.
 It combines components of romance and horror.
 Ann Radcliffe presented the dark figure of the gothic villain.
 This figure later advanced into the Byronic hero.
 The Mysteries of Udolpho by Ann is an example of this genre.